richiehales123/ansible_task/README.md

 # Ansible Task

 ## Description
-This Ansible playbook suite is designed to set up the following servers:
+This Ansible playbook is designed to set up the following servers:

 1. Gateway
 2. DHCP